kzsh/orka/README.md

 # orka

 Agent runtime container wrapper.
-A single Rust binary that builds Docker images containing your choice of agent runtime (pi, claude-code, or codex) and drops you into one, with your current directory mounted as a volume.
+A single Rust binary that builds container images containing your choice of agent runtime (pi, claude-code, or codex) and drops you into one, with your current directory mounted as a volume.

 ## Usage